0x416c6578/0x416c6578.github.io/README.md

 ## LLMs

-**In general, the content on this website and my Github page is created without the aid of LLMs.
+**In general, the content on this website and my Github page is written without the aid of LLMs.
 Whilst I appreciate the power of these tools for prototyping and building - and I do absolutely use them as a learning aid - I prefer to spend my free time learning about what I'm interested in rather than outsourcing my thinking to an LLM.**

 *As our island of knowledge grows, so does the shore of our ignorance.* - John Archibald Wheeler